-Like many urban waterways, Harrow’s Yeading Brook has been encased in concrete and is now not only troubled by pollution but also poses a flood risk.
+Like many urban waterways, Harrow’s Yeading Brook was encased in concrete, troubled by pollution and posed a flood risk.
 The brook, a headwater of the river Crane, rises near Headstone Manor, a 23-hectare historic green space and feeds the moat of the medieval manor house at its heart.

-By breaking the river out of concrete, allowing it to flow more naturally and planting up the riverbank, the Yeading brook will become more resilient.
+Having broken the river out of concrete, allowing it to flow more naturally and planting up the riverbank, the Yeading Brook will become more resilient.
 A new wetland full of reedbeds will help soak up the pollution and provide spaces of refuge for wildlife during pollution incidents.
-The rewilded landscape will also provide an attractive nature oasis for the local urban community.
-Thames21 has already engaged local people and set up a Friends group by running clean-up days in the park.
+The rewilded landscape also provides an attractive nature oasis for the local urban community.
+Thames21 has engaged local people and helped to develop the Friends group by running clean-up days in the park.

 Headstone Manor Park is in north-west Harrow.
 The park is on many public transport routes, accessible at all hours and free parking is available.

 The project exists thanks to significant awards from the National Lottery Heritage Fund, the National Lottery Community Fund and the Greater London Authority’s Green Capital grant.